smarc-project/imc_ros_bridge/README.md

 In order to see the updated pose of $VEHICLE in the Neptus console, publish to the ros topic `/estimated_state`.
 Currently only lat, lon, altitude are used.
 The update rate on the Neptus console can be about once every 1-2 seconds, be patient.

+See [this tutorial](https://github.com/smarc-project/smarc_scenarios/tree/master/bts_tutorial) for a demo that uses this bridge as part of a full planning -> execution pipeline in simulation.

 ### Emergency

 From the Neptus console, the big red ABORT button can be used to send an empty message to the ros topic `/abort`.
 Probably a good idea to subscribe to this topic.
 Disregard the errors that pop out in the Neptus console due to missing acoustic transponders and such.